Dark hardwood floors in Rhode Island

 Dark hardwood flooring in Rhode Island.

-If you are considering selling or buying a Rhode Island home, please give me Ginny Lacey Gorman, the North Kingstown Realtor, a call at 401.529.7849 and let me guide you through the home process.
-Rhode Island is my backyard and I am known as the RI Realtor in the Sparkly Red Shoes.
+If you are considering selling or buying a Rhode Island home, please give me Ginny Lacey Gorman, the North Kingstown real estate agent, a call at 401.529.7849 and let me guide you through the home process.
+Rhode Island is my backyard and I am known as the RI real estate agent in the Sparkly Red Shoes.
 Visit my web site for all your Rhode Island real estate searches.